 Boom Rope: The best grip and pre-stretched rope is given to make sure that the boom does not lose the pressure given to it while clamping.
 The rope is entering a comfortable cleat, easy to set and fasten.

-Tail end: To be less bulky in maneuvers and high winds, the tail end is made to fit inside the boom body in the smaller sized booms: wave 140, 150 and slalom 170.
+Tail end: To be less bulky in maneuvers and high winds, the tail end is made to fit inside the boom body in the smaller sized booms: wave 140, 150, the free wave\slalom 160 and slalom 170.
 To further reduce the weight and increase the stiffness of the bigger 190 and 210 booms, the diameter of the tail pieces is increased and fit outside the boom body.

 Tail end pulley system:the wave sizes have the quick loop system, while the slalom sizes are having pulleys to host the adjustable outhaul system or simple threading to fix the clew tension.